ZZDoog/fine-grained-music-discriminators/README.md

 │   rhythm_discriminator.py
 │                           Code for training the discriminators.
 └──train_multi_discriminator.py
-                            Code for training the discriminators.
+                            Code for training the generator with both fine-grained discriminators.
 ```